 Disable iCloud Photo Library

 If you decide not to disable iCloud Photo Library, please make sure that you have Download and Keep Originals setting enabled on your device in order to download full resolution photos.
 Otherwise you’ll end up backing up thumbnails.

 I want to keep using iCloud Photo Library

 We are perfectly fine with that!
-We even created an amazing app that helps you download and delete all iCloud Photo Library content to your PC, and more – it’s called CopyTrans Cloudly.
+We even created an amazing app that helps you download or delete all iCloud Photo Library content to your computer, and more – it’s called CopyTrans Cloudly.
 Check it out and let us know what you think:

 If you have any questions on iCloud Photo Library and CopyTrans Photo performance, please don’t hesitate to contact our Support.